armory/documentation/_spinnaker/policy_engine.md

 ---

 ## Overview
 The Armory Policy Engine is designed to allow enterprises more complete control of their software delivery process by providing them with the hooks necessary to perform more extensive verification of their pipelines and processes in Spinnaker.
-This policy engine is backed by [Open Policy Agent](https://www.openpolicyagent.org/) and uses the input style documents to perform validation of pipelines during creation and updates.
+This policy engine is backed by [Open Policy Agent](https://www.openpolicyagent.org/) and uses input style documents to perform validation of pipelines during creation and updates.

 {:.no_toc}
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.